 - hepatitis B

 - pneumococcal disease

-- human papillomavirus (HPV) (girls only).
+- human papillomavirus (HPV).

 Immunising on time may also help to protect babies from dying suddenly in their sleep.

 About immunisation, the vaccines and the diseases they protect against.